 Halloween is the most dangerous night of the year for children.
 On average, twice as many children are killed while walking on Halloween than on any other day of the year.

-Here are a few simple tips to keep your little ghouls safe on Halloween:
+Here are a few simple tips from Safe Kids to keep your little ghouls safe on Halloween:

 - Decorate costumes and bags with reflective tape or stickers and, if possible, choose light-colored clothing.

 - Masks can obstruct a child’s vision, so choose non-toxic face paint and makeup whenever possible.

 - Have children carry glow sticks or flashlights so they can see better, as well as be seen by drivers.